 Like extreme heat, moisture can also cause damage your ammo.
-You want to make sure that your stockpile of bullets and shells are kept away in a cool, dry place.
+You want to make sure that your stockpile is kept away in a cool, dry place.
 This is especially true if you live in a humid climate like the Southeastern United States.

 The biggest problem caused by humidity or excess moisture is corrosion.
 Prolonged exposure to moisture will cause the casing to become green and corroded.
 That warps the ammo and makes it unsafe to shoot.

-As a rule of thumb, if your storage area has a moisture problem then you should not be keeping your ammo there.
-That means you should avoid places that have mold, mildew, or have that constantly damp smell to it.
+If your storage area has a moisture problem then you should not be keeping your ammo there.
+That means you should avoid places that have mold, mildew, or have a constantly damp smell to it.
 Just to be safe, stick with a storage location that’s properly ventilated.

 Many people actually seal their ammo in plastic containers to add an extra level of protection.
 That, along with using a dehumidifier during the spring and summer months, is a great way to reduce the likelihood of your ammunition becoming damaged over time.

-If you don’t have a bunch of spare bottles around, or want something a little more stackable, its hard to go wrong with some plastic Plano ammo cans ($9.00).
+If you don’t have a bunch of spare bottles around, or want something a little more stackable, it’s hard to go wrong with some plastic Plano ammo boxes.